nauyan/ZindiWeekends_SpotTheMaskChallenge/README.md

 The size of dataset is small so we needed to add more data for training and we used data augmentations.
 For Data Augmentation we performed:

--Rotation
+- Rotation
--Zoom
+- Zoom
--Shear
+- Shear
--Width Shift
+- Width Shift
--Heights Shift
+- Heights Shift